braymill/Competitive-Programming/README.md

 # Competitive Programming
- A set of programs and examples from my competitive programming class at UT Austin.
+This is a repository for the various competitive programming problems I've completed.